faridajhabvala/faridajhabvala.github.io/sql-baby-names.md

 SELECT SUM (count)
 FROM ssa_baby_names WHERE name = "Farida"

-So, result is 365
+So, result is #365

-Find the year that had the most male babies born
+5) Find the year that had the most male babies born: 1981

+This is the formula I used:
+SELECT year,
+MAX (count) FROM ssa_baby_names WHERE sex="M"

-Find the year in which your name had the highest increase in names-per-100k-babies born Find the year in which your name had the highest decrease in names-per-100k-babies born Make a line chart showing how your name has changed in popularity over the years Find out who in our class had the most popular baby name in 1980.
+6) Find the year in which your name had the highest increase in names-per-100k-babies born Find the year in which your name had the highest decrease in names-per-100k-babies born Make a line chart showing how your name has changed in popularity over the years Find out who in our class had the most popular baby name in 1980.